TABLE OF CONTENTS

 Not sure if you want to start with seeds or clones?
 Check out our pros and cons for cannabis seeds vs. cannabis clones.

 A huge step in having the best outdoor grow setup is the growing media the cannabis plants are in.
 Outdoor-grown cannabis can be grown directly in the ground, in a growing pot with soil, or in a hydroponic setup.
-While growing in soil is more affordable and easier, hydroponics can produce faster-growing plants.
+While growing cannabis in soil is more affordable and easier, hydroponics can produce faster-growing plants.

 Marijuana soil must be full of organic beneficial matter and allow for proper drainage of water to prevent root rot.
 Many cannabis growers will dig a hole and add fertile soil.
 If you will be using your existing soil, get it tested to ensure it has the appropriate pH and no contaminants.
 You will also get recommendations for what fertilizers your soil needs.

 Other growers may choose to grow their cannabis in pots so they can move them around easier and have full control over the soil.
 Using pre-made soil can improve the composition and nutritional quality of the grow media.
 Super or living soil comes pre-made with natural and organic ingredients such as worm castings, bone meal, bat guano, and more.